sashasimkin/taxer-importer/readme.md

 git clone https://github.com/sashasimkin/taxer-importer.git
 cd taxer-importer/
 python3 -m venv .env
-. .env/bin/activate
+source .env/bin/activate
 pip3 install -r requirements.txt
 ```

-Prerequisites & configuration
+## Prerequisites & configuration
-====

-**You must have all your bank accounts used in statement added in taxer.ua in order for script to work.**
+**You must have all your bank accounts used in statement added in taxer.ua in order for the script to work.**

 You also need to do a few things: